Sálvora Albariño

 VINIFICATION AND AGING:

-Sálvora is fermented and aged in large, used 600L French oak barrels for 12 months before bottling.
-During the entire process of vinification and aging, this wine is not chilled.
-100% of the yeast is indigenous and the wine does not undergo malolactic fermentation.
+Sálvora is fermented and aged for 12 months in large, used 600L French oak barrels.
+Throughout the vinification and aging process, the wine is not chilled.
+It undergoes fermentation with 100% indigenous yeast and does not undergo malolactic fermentation.

 LOCATION, SOIL, CLIMATE: